HimanshuJaswal7/Python/README.md

 - Matplotlib
 - Jupyter Notebook (optional)

-These libraries form the core ecosystem commonly used for building machine learning models in Python. :contentReference[oaicite:1]{index=1}
+These libraries form the core ecosystem commonly used for building machine learning models in Python